smitwaman/aws-cloud-appserver-demo/README.md

 9. Register hosted zone name with target LB IP address.
 10. Issue certificate from certificate manager for registered hosted zone address and route http traffic to https.

-Finally, we have build our base cloud infra for hosting website using DNS address.
+Finally, we have built our base cloud infra for hosting website using DNS address.

 Instead of EC2 we can use Fargate ECS EKS service for Appserver or appdeployment.

 Lets build Terraform script for automated infra building.
 So we can reuse it in another projects too.